Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons27.md

 ## Conclusion
 - In the next section, we will move from Remix to a code editor to experiment with more advanced Solidity features.
 We will explore `enums, events, try-catch, function selectors, abi.encode, hashing, Yul, and assembly`.

+## 🧑‍💻 Test yourself
+Quiz??? 🏆 Attempt to answer all the theoretical questions from lessons 13 through 25, and then go back again to complete all the coding tasks.
+- Answer:

+>> Already answered all the questions both theoretical and technical, those that include coding.